Your baby loves following your cues.

-- talking to them about what they are interested in - for example, “You’re looking at the light”
+use simple words to point out what they are interested in - for example, “You’re looking at the light”

-- comforting them when they cry - this helps set a strong foundation for their communication development, make your baby to feel safe and secure and build healthy self-esteem
+comfort them when they cry - this helps them feel safe and secure and builds healthy self-esteem

 Songs and nursery rhymes